vercel-labs/ai-sdk-5-migration-mcp-server/README.md

 Please migrate this project to AI SDK 5 using the ai-sdk-5-migration mcp server.
 Start by creating a checklist.
 ```

-This one-shot prompt will:
+This prompt will:
 1. Create a comprehensive migration checklist (`AI_SDK_5_MIGRATION.md`)
-2. Guide you through all migration steps systematically
+2. Guide the agent through all migration steps systematically
 3. Search the official migration guides when needed for specific changes

 > **Note:** This has been tested with Cursor's auto model setting